Manuguru

 Manuguru is a census town and mandal in Bhadradri Kothagudem district in the Indian state of Telangana.
 It falls under the Mahaboobabad Parliamentary constituency and the Pinapaka Assembly constituency.
 Manuguru is an urban area situated on the banks of the Godavari River.
 The town has the Singareni coal mines, that provide many jobs, and a power plant.

-The only heavy water plant in Telangana is located 12 km from Manuguru.
+A heavy water plant is located 12 km from Manuguru.
 Its output is used in the Nuclei district.